 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company's approach is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
+The Company's approach to managing liquidity risk is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
 To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are regularly monitored and updated as considered necessary.
-As at December 31, 2015, the Company had working capital of \$4.0 million (excluding restricted cash) and is required to incur qualifying expenditures of \$2.6 million before December 31, 2016 as a result of the flow-through share financing discussed in note 16.
-Given that cash flow from operations are negative, the Company is dependent on additional sources of financing required in 2016.
+As at December 31, 2016, the Company had working capital of \$2.9 million (excluding restricted cash) and is required to incur a further \$1.9 million of qualifying expenditures before December 31, 2017 as a result of the flow-through share financing discussed in note 16.
+Given that cash flow from operations are negative, the Company is dependent on additional sources of financing in 2017, including additional sources of financing that would be required to complete an updated feasibility study.

-As at December 31, 2015, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis:
+As at December 31, 2016, the Company is committed to trade payables and other operating leases as set out in the following table on an undiscounted basis:

-(millions) Up to 3 months Between 3 months and 12 months Between 1 and 2 years Between 2 and 5 years Over 5 years Total Trade payables and accrued liabilities \$ 0.3 \$ - \$ - \$ - \$ - \$ 0.3 Operating leases 0.1 - - - - 0.1 Total \$ 0.4 \$ - \$ - \$ - \$ - \$ 0.4
+Up to 3 Between 3 months and 12 Between 1 and 2 Between 2 and 5 Over (millions) months months years years 5 years Total Trade payables and accrued liabilities \$ 0.2 \$ - \$ - \$ - \$ - \$ 0.2 Operating leases 0.1 - - - - 0.1 Total \$ 0.3 \$ - \$ - \$ - \$ - \$ 0.3

-As at December 31, 2015, the Company had guaranteed certain liabilities by issuing \$1.0 million (December 31, 2014 - \$1.1 million) of irrevocable standby letters of credit.
+As at December 31, 2016, the Company had guaranteed certain liabilities by issuing \$1.0 million (December 31, 2015 - \$1.0 million) of irrevocable standby letters of credit.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
 The majority of the guarantees relate to environmental rehabilitation provisions.